Chaaronn/Auto-PGN-Generator/README.md

 USAGE:

 run main.py

-pgn gor given variations in setup.ini will be generated in the file path
+pgn for given variations in setup.ini will be generated in the file path

 I'll be adding more variations as I go